Table of Contents

 On a hot day or when you exercise, an increase in body temperature is detected by both the skin’s sensory receptor and your hypothalamus.
 The hypothalamus will transmit motor input to the blood vessels in the skin to dilate, which effectively allows more blood to be brought to the surface of your body and heat will be released.
 Nerve impulses are also sent from the hypothalamus to your sweat glands to initiate sweating.
-Both of these responses will help to cool your body by the loss of heat from its surface.
+Both of these responses will help to cool your body through the loss of heat from its surface.
 In these examples, regulation occurs through the nervous system.

 Positive feedback mechanisms often work in loops, and the initial step of the pathway serves as the stimulus.
 The end product of the pathway stimulates the activity, instead of turning it off like in negative feedback.

 An example of positive feedback occurs when a mother breastfeeds her child.
-The stimulus of her baby suckling promotes the release of oxytocin hormone, that will stimulate the breast glands to secrete milk.
-Thus, homeostasis of body depends on the ability of our body to detect and oppose changes due to both external and internal causes.
+The stimulus of her baby suckling promotes the release of oxytocin hormone, which will stimulate the breast glands to secrete milk.
+Thus, homeostasis of the body depends on the ability of our body to detect and oppose changes due to both external and internal causes.

-Frequently ask questions about homeostasis
+Frequently asked questions about homeostasis

 Do viruses maintain homeostasis?